HTTPArchive/almanac.httparchive.org/src/README.md

 - Switch you back to the `main` branch.
 - Ask you to update the release section of GitHub

 Browse the website in production to verify that the new changes have taken effect.
-Note we have 10 minute caching so add random query params to pages to ensure you get latest version.
+Note we have 10 minute caching so add random query params to pages to ensure you get the latest version.

 ## Developing in Docker